FRRouting/frr/doc/user/bgp.rst

 Similarly traffic received from ES peers via the overlay cannot be forwarded to the server.
 This is split-horizon-filtering with local bias.

+Knobs for interop
+"""""""""""""""""
+Some vendors do not send EAD-per-EVI routes.
+To interop with them we need to relax the dependency on EAD-per-EVI routes and activate a remote ES-PE based on just the EAD-per-ES route.

+Note that by default we advertise and expect EAD-per-EVI routes.

+.. index:: disable-ead-evi-rx
+.. clicmd:: [no] disable-ead-evi-rx

+.. index:: disable-ead-evi-tx
+.. clicmd:: [no] disable-ead-evi-tx

 Fast failover
 """""""""""""
 As the primary purpose of EVPN-MH is redundancy keeping the failover efficient